-Students being transported by a parent should be picked up in the upper parking lot of the middle school main entrance.
+Students being transported by a parent should be picked up in the upper parking lot of the middle school main entrance or in the car lane nearest the middle school building (see diagram on page 12).
 Students will come to your car.
 Students are dismissed at 3:05pm.